Extras For Ceremonies

 attendants on both sides carrying the red or white carafe and placing it on the

-and fill the smaller carafes already on the table just before they are seated and
+wine and fill the smaller carafes already on the table just before they are

 Ceremony: